 - All purpose flour - regular unbleached all-purpose flour works great for loaf recipes.

-- Pumpkin pie spice - use your favorite brand, or make your own from a blend of 1 part nutmeg, clove and allspice with 2 parts cinnamon and ginger.
+- Pumpkin pie spice - use your favorite brand, or make your own from a blend of 1 part nutmeg, clove and allspice with 2 parts ginger and 3 parts cinnamon.

 - Cinnamon swirl - you just need sugar, cinnamon and bit of flour to make the swirl mixture.
 The flour is the secret because it helps the swirl set into a distinct line instead of just baking right into the batter.